skip to content

 By the end of the programme students will have:

-1. developed knowledge of critical theory and methods of textual analysis (and, if relevant, paleography), and an ability to work with theory or specific critical approaches;
+• developed knowledge of critical theory and methods of textual analysis (and, if relevant, palaeography), and an ability to work with theory or specific critical approaches

-2. developed a deeper knowledge of one or more areas of European, Latin American and Comparative Literatures and Cultures and of the critical debates within that (or those) area(s);
+• developed a deeper knowledge of one or more areas of Literature, Culture and Thought and of the critical debates within the relevant area(s)

-3. developed more advanced critical judgement and sensitivity to literary texts or other cultural material;
+• developed more advanced critical judgement and sensitivity to literary texts or other cultural material

-4. demonstrated advanced skills in the literary analysis (or the analysis of other cultural material);
+• demonstrated advanced skills in the literary analysis (or the analysis of other cultural material)

 Continuing

-Continuation from the MPhil by thesis to PhD is possible although it is not automatic.
-All applicants are judged on their own merits and students must demonstrate their suitability to undertake doctoral level research.
-Students wishing to progress to PhD study will be required to pass the MPhil.
+Continuation from the MPhil by thesis to a PhD is possible, although it is not automatic.
+All applicants are judged on their merits, and students must demonstrate their suitability to undertake doctoral-level research over the course of the degree.
+Students wishing to progress to PhD study will be required to pass the MPhil by Thesis.

 Open Days